 Your attorney will be with you at all times during the mediation.
 Your attorney may speak privately with the adjuster, the adjuster’s attorney, or the mediator.
 You will never have to speak to anyone except your attorney.
 You may at all times speak with your attorney privately and are encouraged to do so as often as you feel necessary.

 A state mediation is court ordered and is therefore free to you.
 The mediator is a state employee and is paid a salary by the state regardless of the results.
 The mediator has absolutely no interest in the outcome of the mediation, although he or she sincerely wish to help resolve all issues.

 Sometimes your attorney will schedule a private mediation.
 If this is done, you may then be responsible for the mediator’s fee.
 The mediator’s fee is determined on an hourly basis and both parties share the expenses.
 There may be a charge for a conference room and that will be deducted from your settlement.
 Most of the time the insurance company will agree to pay all mediation costs.

-If you have any questions about your workers’ compensation claim or the mediation process, please contact us at Harris Guidi Rosner for a free consultation about your case and rights at (904) 777-7777 or email us at email@example.com.
+If you have any questions about your workers’ compensation claim or the mediation process, please contact us at Harris Guidi Rosner for a free consultation about your case and rights at 904-777-7777 or click our Jacksonville Workers Compensation page for more information.
+If preferred, you can email us at firstname.lastname@example.org.